 If you’re planning a trip to Costa Rica, you should think about more than just clothing when you start packing.
 Here are a few items I’d recommend adding to your suitcase…

 Insect repellent – Don’t leave home without a decent bug spray.
 I got quite a few mosquito bites on my first trip, especially in the beach areas around Puerto Viejo.
-Again, there are plenty of environmentally-friendly options like this one.
 Quite a few of the hotels and restaurants I visited had spray you could use for free.
 At Lapa Rios, a unique hotel totally immersed in nature, they made their own chemical-free insect repellent that was provided complimentary in each room.

-Travel towel – A microfibre fast-drying towel likethis one will come in handy in Costa Rica.
-Not only for when you fancy a swim, but also when you want to sit down on the ground or to wipe your sweaty face!
+Travel towel – A fast-drying microfibre towel like this one will come in handy in Costa Rica.
+These are great not only for when you fancy a swim, but also when you want to sit down on the ground or to wipe your sweaty face on a humid day!

-Sunglasses – It’s important to protect your eyes when you visit a country like Costa Rica.
+Sunglasses – It’s important to protect your eyes when you visit a holiday destination like Costa Rica.
 I’d recommend investing in some high-quality UV protected sunglasses.
+I’ve owned a pair of these Ray Bans for a few years now and love them!

-Sun hat – Again, a useful addition for sunny days in Costa Rica.
+Sun hat – You’ll definitely want a sun hat to protect yourself on all of those sunny days in Costa Rica.

-Rain jacket – Be prepared for those sporadic rain showers!
-As you won’t need to it for warmth, I’d recommend a lightweight waterproof jacket that packs down small.
-Somethinglike thiswould be perfect.
+Rain jacket – Be prepared for those sporadic rain showers in Costa Rica’s rainy season.
+As you won’t need it for warmth, I’d recommend a lightweight waterproof jacket that packs down small.
+Something like this would be perfect.

 Umbrella – I’d also recommend an umbrella for rainy season.
 I’d been looking for a super compact option for ages, and finally found this one which fits in my smallest handbag and is nice and sturdy.

-Backpack – I used a small backpack for day-to-day adventures, which could fit a water bottle, camera, sun cream and bug spray.
+Daypack backpack – I used a small backpack for day-to-day adventures, which could fit a water bottle, camera, sun cream and bug spray.
 I also took a small shoulder bag to use for going for dinner in the evenings.
+If you’re looking for something nice and small, lightweight, water-resistant and that will fit all your essentials, I’d recommend this daypack.
+It’s got some very handy zip-up pockets too!

 Reusable water bottle – You can drink the tap water in most places in Costa Rica (in fact it’s super fresh and high quality!), so don’t forget to bring a reusable water bottle.
-I have a Chillys bottle that I was given for Christmas last year, and I take it everywhere with me!
+Personally I’d recommend the Chilly’s water bottles.
+I’ve got a few in different sizes and they are excellent quality!

-I have a few made by Anker and they’re great quality and last ages.
-This is the one I’m using at the moment, which is really small (similar size to my phone) but stores lots of charge, plus it has a fast charging capability.
+I have a few made by Anker and they’re great quality and have lasted for a long time.
+This is the one I’m using at the moment, which is really small (similar size to my phone) but stores lots of charge and has a fast charging capability.

 Plug adapter – Plug sockets in Costa Rica are the same as in the US.
 The standard voltage is 120 V and the standard frequency is 60 Hz.
-I pack this adapter on all of my travels.
-It charges multiple items at once and can be used anywhere in the world.
+I pack this universal travel adapter for all of my travels.
+It charges multiple items at once, using plugs or USB and can be used anywhere in the world.
+It’s one of my fave travel gadgets!

-Dry bag – Since going to Thailand I’ve invested in a dry bag.
-They’re made from a thick plastic and are totally waterproof, so they’re perfect for adventures on the water, cave treks, or if you think it’s going to rain heavily.
-I’d recommend a small one for your phone and camera equipment, or a larger one if you want to use it as your main bag for an activity.
+Dry bag – Since going to Thailand I’ve invested in a dry bag like this.
+It’s made from a thick plastic and is totally waterproof.
+These dry bags so they’re perfect for adventures on the water, visiting waterfalls, or if you think it’s going to rain heavily.
+I’d recommend a small one for your phone and camera gear, or a larger one if you want to use it as your main bag for an activity.
+They really do keep your gear safe and dry.

 Hopefully this post has helped you figure out what to pack for Costa Rica.
 If you have any questions, let me know in the comments below!